Update on Live Music Guidelines

 The Department have also stated that ‘Events must be ticketed to facilitate contact tracing’.
 However, this is currently under review.
 The Irish Times is reporting (26 October, 1pm) that the sector is seeking a two-week delay on enforcing new ticketing requirements for events in late bars and pubs.

-Update on 26 October at 6pm: The Department of Arts has issues a statement clarifying that ‘tickets must be purchased or acquired at least one hour before arrival and must contain details to allow for robust contract tracing.’
+Update on 26 October at 6pm: The Department of Arts has issued a statement clarifying that ‘tickets must be purchased or acquired at least one hour before arrival and must contain details to allow for robust contract tracing.’

 Measures outlined in the announcement are likely to last until next spring, but will be reviewed in three weeks.